 Recommended first aid kit contents, for pulling out splinters or for cleaning grit or sand from a wound.

-Delhi belly, travellers tummy, Montezumas revenge… even the sturdiest travellers can suffer with the gastric problems that can accompany foreign travel.
+Delhi belly, travellers tummy, Montezuma’s revenge… even the sturdiest travellers can suffer from the gastric problems that can accompany foreign travel.
 Usually, the body just needs some time to adjust to the new germs and bugs in a different environment.
 Nevertheless, being laid up in bed in close proximity to a toilet can ruin precious days of travel.
-Defence is therefore the best form of attack.
+Defence is, therefore, the best form of attack.
 Anti-diarrhoea medication should be among the most basic first aid kit contents when travelling.

 Immodium is one of the most common and effective anti-diarrhoea medications.
 Coal tablets are also effective and can help to filter out the bugs causing food poisoning.
 Particularly if travelling to developing countries where the water may not be of drinkable quality, such medication should be on every backpacking first aid list.